Martino Tirimo

 Tirimo is particularly renowned for his Schubert interpretations and in 1975 became the first pianist to perform a truly complete cycle of the 21 Sonatas in public, with his own completions to the unfinished movements, at the Queen Elizabeth Hall.

 His 1985 cycle at the Wigmore Hall was recorded by BBC Radio 3, and in 1996-97 he recorded the complete set for EMI, as well as editing the first complete edition, in three volumes, for Wiener Urtext Edition.
-The 8 CDs were released throughout 1997, the 200th anniversary of Schubert's birth, and in the same season he presented six concerts at the Wigmore Hall devoted to all of Schubert's major piano works.
+The 8 CDs were released throughout 1997, the 200th anniversary of Schubert's birth, and in the same season he performed all of Schubert's major piano works in six concerts at the Wigmore Hall.

 With Sir Michael Tippett